19hours/sg-statutes/Acts/Banking Act.md

 (b) The parent supervisory authority is prohibited by the laws applicable to it from disclosing the customer information obtained by it to any person unless compelled to do so by the laws or courts of the country or territory where it is established.

-9. Disclosure is in compliance with the provisions of this Act, the Deposit Insurance Act (Cap.
-77A) or any notice or directive issued by the Authority to banks.
+9. Disclosure is in compliance with the provisions of this Act, the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011 or any notice or directive issued by the Authority to banks.

 The Authority or any person authorised or appointed by the Authority.

+[15/2011 wef 01/05/2011]

 Part II